onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 > "Any company where the world would be better if it didn't exist - we should figure out how to have it not exist." - [Daniel Schmachtenberger](https://youtu.be/JTz4Mncy1u0?t=4245)

-we need to give scaffolding for people to express their causal model of the world and to think about it

 people think of the iron hand (gesture - a shake of the hand) and the invisible hand (gesture - money with hand) but they rarely think of the intangible hand of status

 built-in error correction as the highest priority

-engineered scarcity

 New motivation/mobilization system

 Self justifying

-Prestige

-Choose life

 Regulating and steering desire and consumption through culture - redefining status